 The aim of school speakers is not to proseletise, or denigrate the existing beliefs of children or their parents.
 They are more than happy to speak at assemblies or in interactive classroom discussions, either alone or alongside people from faith backgrounds.

-*British Social Attitudes Survey 2016: over 55% of people under the age of 55 answered “No” to the question: “Do you regard yourself as belonging to any particular religion?”
+*British Social Attitudes Survey 2019: over 55% of people aged 25 to 55 answered “No” to the question: “Do you regard yourself as belonging to any particular religion?”